About seller rating extensions

-Seller ratings also show on Google Shopping.
+Seller ratings also show on Google Shopping in the format "XX% positive".
 For more details, see Seller ratings on Google Shopping.
-Note that you don't need to be a Shopping advertiser or to have a Google Merchant Center account for your ads to be eligible for seller ratings extensions on the Search Network.
+Note: You don't need to be a Shopping advertiser or to have a Google Merchant Center account for your ads to be eligible for seller ratings extensions on the Search Network.

 What they look like

 Seller ratings show numbers on a scale of 1-5 alongside 5 stars.